kraftp/dbos-vercel-integration/README.md

-This is a reference showing how to run long-running durable background tasks on Vercel using DBOS.
+This is a reference showing how to run durable background tasks on Vercel using DBOS.

 Requires Node>=22.6.0

+## How it Works

+There are three components:

+1. A Next.js app, hosted on Vercel.

+2. A worker that executes durable background tasks, hosted in a Vercel sandbox.

+3. A Postgres database for durability, hosted on Supabase using the Vercel integration.

+The Next.js app enqueues durable background tasks using a DBOS client (backed by Postgres).
+The worker running DBOS dequeues and executes background tasks, recovering them if they fail.

-# How to Run
+## How to Run

 1. Import this repository as a Vercel project.
 Connect it to a Supabase database.